 | Uric acid | 468 micromol/L | 342 micromol/L | -126 micromol/L |

-The 16 kg weight loss (14.8% of body weight) is significant because the DiRECT trial demonstrated that remission becomes increasingly likely above 10 kg weight loss and highly probable above 15 kg — the "personal fat threshold" hypothesis (Taylor, 2013; Lean et al., 2018).
-The normalisation of ALT and AST, combined with the near-normalisation of GGT, indicated substantial resolution of hepatic steatosis — the liver, freed from the constant lipogenic stimulus of hyperinsulinaemia and dietary fructose, had begun to export its accumulated triglycerides.
-The triglyceride reduction from 3.8 to 1.6 mmol/L represented a 58% improvement — one of the most rapid and dramatic lipid responses achievable through dietary intervention, independent of statin therapy.
+The 16 kg loss (14.8% of body weight) matters because DiRECT showed remission becomes increasingly likely above 10 kg and probable above 15 kg — the "personal fat threshold" (Taylor, 2013; Lean et al., 2018).
+Normalised ALT/AST and near-normalised GGT indicate substantial resolution of hepatic steatosis, and the 58% triglyceride fall (3.8→1.6 mmol/L) is a rapid lipid response achieved through diet, independent of statin therapy.

 Nutritional status: